cfs-energy/cfspopcon/docs/doc_sources/physics_glossary.rst

   ratio_of_P_SOL_to_P_LI
     The ratio of the power crossing the separatrix to the LI transition threshold power.

+  reattachment_time
+    Time duration for detachment front to reach the target in response to a transient.
+Per :cite:`Henderson_2023`

   reference_electron_density
     A constant upstream electron density used when evaluating the :math:`L_Z` impurity radiation curve (due to the reasonably weak dependence of :math:`L_Z` on :math:`n_e`, this approximation shouldn't be too harmful).